-Anonymous asked: hi i was hoping you'd be able to tell me how you started w/ karmaloop. hopefully you haven't been asked this question a million times before but i've been into karmaloop since high school and have always been interested in the company.
+Anonymous said: hi i was hoping you'd be able to tell me how you started w/ karmaloop. hopefully you haven't been asked this question a million times before but i've been into karmaloop since high school and have always been interested in the company.

 hey there! i’ve gotten this question a few times, but since i’m technologically defunct haven’t figured out how to set up a FAQ.. anyone have any tips?

 i started at karmaloop about 4 years ago. i was managing an american apparel store (and was totally miserable), and searching for a new position elsewhere. i had made friends with someone who worked at karmaloop in the merchandising department (mind you back then the whole company consisted of maybe 30 people) at a random house party above orchard (when orchard was still in mission hill) who gave me a call and asked if i’d be interested in a customer service position. at that point i was literally right about to walk into california pizza kitchen to submit my resume for a hostess job so you can image the level of disparity my life was at haha (not that there’s anything wrong with california pizza kitchen or hostessing.. just that i was coming from a completely retail background and desperate to get into anything possible). i told him “yes, absolutely. that’s actually perfect” and an hour later i was interviewing with the customer service manager. i got the job and started the next day.